CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  --spec-version #0      Which version of CycloneDX spec to use.
+  --spec-version #0      Which version of CycloneDX to use.
       (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
   --output-format #0     Which output format to use.
       (choices: "JSON", "XML", default: "JSON") --output-file #0       Path to the output file.
 Set to "-" to write to STDOUT.
       (default: write to STDOUT)
   --production,--prod    Exclude development dependencies.
-  --component-type #0    Type of component described by the generated SBOM. (choices: "application", "framework", "library", "container", "platform", "device-driver")
+    (defaults to 'true' if the environment variable "NODE_ENV" is set to "production"') --component-type #0    Type of component described by the generated SBOM. (choices: "application", "framework", "library", "container", "platform", "device-driver")
       Default: application
   --licenses             Include license information for components in generated SBOM.
 License information will always be absent for components that don't specify licenses unambigously.